fpolit/ama-framework/README.md

 # ama - Attack Manager

 Ama is a specialized environment for the password cracking process.
 It contains several modules (attacks and auxiliaries) that make the password cracking process efficient.
-Also many ama's attack modules support submiting in a cluster using Slurm, other important feature is that ama is extensible so you can write your own modules.
+Also many ama's attack modules support can be submitted to a cluster using Slurm, other important feature is that ama is easy extensible so you can write your own modules.

 ## Dependences